Skip to content

 Prepare for Immediate Employment

-The future employment outlook for Emergency Medical Technicians (paramedics) is positive.
+The future employment outlook for Paramedics is positive.
 Over the next decade, about 20,000 job openings are projected yearly for EMTs and paramedics.
 Growth is due to an increasing and aging population, which leads to more demand for emergency medical services.

 Additionally, advancements in emergency medical technology and using paramedics in non-traditional settings, such as schools and sports teams, are expected to contribute to job growth.
 Refer to Career Coach to learn more about related professions and compensation.
 (Accessed September 08, 2022)